Decision-making can be quite a process, and it can be frustrating…

-When you do so, you’re going to be arriving to the decision that is right for you much faster.
+When you do so, you’re going to be arriving at the decision that is right for you much faster.

 So let’s make decisions in a different way moving forward!

-Lastly, start with noticing if your story, when it comes to your decision making process, has been your truth or if you’ve based your decisions on to what’s true.
+Lastly, start with noticing if your story, when it comes to your decision-making process, has been your truth or if you’ve based your decisions on what’s true.